-The 2020 Australian Open ran from Monday, January 20 and concludes on Sunday, February 2.
+The 2021 Australian Open ran from Monday, February 8 until Sunday, February 21.

 Beginning in 1905, the competition was originally played on grass, until the switch was made to Rebound Ace in 1988.
 In 2008 the shift to the current playing surface, Plexicushion, was made.

 Novak Djokovic holds the record for the most Australian Open men’s singles titles, with nine.
 Margaret Court (after which one of the Open’s main venues is named) holds the record for most women’s singles titles, with 11.

 Crowd records have consistently been broken during the last few years, with more than 780,000 people attending across the course of the fortnight in 2019, making the event the best attended Grand Slam.

 Men’s Singles: Novak Djokovic defeated Daniil Medvedev 7-5, 6-2, 6-2